Margot Robbie Fed Her Wedding Guests With Pizza And Coco Pops, Then Tattooed Her Wedding Date On Them

 “This crept up on me.
 We were friends for so long.
 I was always in love with him, but I thought, ‘Oh, he would never love me back.
 Don’t make it weird, Margot.
 Don’t be stupid and tell him that you like him.'”

 And then, Margot Robbie says, it just “happened.”
 And the actress admits she felt like their relationship makes “so much sense” that “nothing” has ever made more sense before.
-Ackerley is a British assistant film director, who met the actress on the set of Suite Française three years ago.
+Ackerley is a British assistant film director, who met the actress on the set of Suite Francaise three years ago.

 Ackerley and Margot Robbie began dating months after they met on set.
 In 2014, the lovebirds even launched their own film company, Lucky Chap Entertainment.
 Ackerley, who was brought up in the suburb of Guildford, England, is a huge fan of rugby and golf.
 Robbie’s new husband studied film at Godalming College.